It’s a Scorcher! How Hot is TOO Hot When You Walk Your Dog in Arizona?

 In Arizona, the hot weather doesn't mess around.
 We encourage each other to hydrate, we wear more hats and protective clothing, and make sure our kids are slathered with sunscreen.

-While we're enjoying the warmer days, we're tempted to take the whole family on outings.
-And that means bringing our beloved dogs with us.
+While we enjoy the warmer days, we're tempted to take the whole family on outings, which means bringing our beloved dogs with us.
 But how do we know if it's too hot for Fido's paws?

-One of the challenges of walking our dogs in hot weather is to protecting their paws from the scorching heat.
-The sidewalks and asphalt get can get hot quickly, and that means your dog could get burned by the pavement.
+One of the challenges of walking our dogs in hot weather is protecting their paws from the scorching heat.
+The sidewalks and asphalt can get hot quickly, and your dog could get burned by the pavement.

 Asphalt, concrete, or artificial grass can get much hotter than the air temperature.
-Since we humans usually walk around in shoes, so we might not realize how hot the pavement is, and it can cause blisters, cracks, or damage to your dog's delicate paw pads.
+Since humans usually walk around in shoes, we might not realize how hot the pavement is, which can cause blisters, cracks, or damage to our dogs' delicate paw pads.

 How do you know if the pavement is too hot for your dog to walk on?
 Here are some tips.